Mold Assessment and Moisture Intrusion Services

 A mold abatement worker cleaning mold off a plaster wall due to moisture intrusion from an improperly installed underground sprinkler system

 Sometimes only a visual inspection for mold is required for a property transaction or for other purposes.
 Sometimes general inspections or appraisers will over-exaggerate mundane mold issues or just want to get a second-opinion on a mold issue.
 Sometimes a homeowner just wants an able-bodied inspector to go up in an attic and take a look-around to see if there are any problems.
 Tri-Tech can assist with most mold inspection needs.
 A sample report is available for download.
+A common additional consideration for abatement of moldy drywall is whether asbestos is present in the joint compound.

 Moisture meters are used to verify building materials are dry following response actions